Courses and Credits

 Students will earn a total of 18 semester hours for successful completion of the program.
 Grades will be sent to the Earlham Registrar and will be included in the GPA.
 Courses include:

 - Ecology and Behavior of African Animals (5 hours, upper-level Biology, fulfills Scientific Inquiry lab requirement): Students will study the ecology of African animals with emphasis on the adaptive behavior of invertebrates, birds and mammals.
-Direct field observation, independent study projects, readings and lectures will be central activities.
-Recent projects have included studies of zebra, acacia ants, elephants, baboons and dung beetles.
 (Pre-requisite: Eco-Bio or special arrangements with instructor - see Brent Smith for more information.)

 - Kiswahili (3 hours, lower-level interdisciplinary): This course is an intensive introduction to Kiswahili, the official language of Tanzania and Kenya.